HomeFinanceNavy Federal

 The limits and downsides to know

-The app is solid, but a few things genuinely annoy me.
-It is members only, so you cannot even open it unless you qualify for Navy Federal through military service, a veteran status, or a family connection.
+It is members only, so you cannot even sign in unless you qualify for Navy Federal through military service, veteran status, or a family connection.
 That gate keeps a lot of people out entirely.
 The design also feels dated next to the slickest big bank apps.
 It does the job, but you will not find the polished animations or deep budgeting tools that some rivals ship.

 Good alternatives worth comparing